michael105/rinit/README.md

 also energy savings)

 Readahead could be implemented by the stages, but didn't speed up here.
-(Using 'lockfile' from minicore, but with a ssd)
+(Using 'lockfile' from minicore, ssd)

 I'm heavily tempted to rule sort of an init language.
 Or something like usable routines for C.